clojure-emacs/cider/doc/interactive_programming.md

 `complete-symbol`                             |<kbd>M-TAB</kbd>                     | Complete the symbol at point.
 `cider-quit`                                  |<kbd>C-c C-q</kbd>                   | Quit the current nREPL connection.

+!!!
+Tip

     There's no need to memorize this list.
 In any Clojure buffer with `cider-mode` active you'll have a CIDER menu available, which lists all the most important commands and their keybindings.
 You can also invoke `C-h f RET cider-mode` to get a list of the keybindings for `cider-mode`.

 ![CIDER interactions menu](images/menu_example.png)

+!!!
+Tip

     An even better solution would be to install [which-key][], which will automatically show you a list of available keybindings as you start typing some keys.
 This will simplify your interactions with CIDER quite a lot (especially in the beginning).
 Here's what you'd see if you typed <kbd>C-c C-d</kbd> in a Clojure buffer:

 ![CIDER which-key](images/cider-which-key.png)